JEFworks-Lab/jefworks-lab.github.io/_posts/2017-09-13-graph-based-community-detection-for-clustering-analysis.md

     ##   6           1       4
     ##   7           0       1

 And many many more.
-Check out the `igraph` package for more details on the community detection algorithms available in the package: <https://www.rdocumentation.org/packages/igraph/versions/1.1.2>
+Check out the `igraph` package for more community detection algorithms available through the package: <https://www.rdocumentation.org/packages/igraph/>

 Now it's time for you to try it out for yourself.
 What if we change k in the k-nearest neighbor identification?
 What if we use fewer features/genes?
+What if we try a different community detection algorithm?
 What if we transpose our matrices and try to cluster genes instead of cells?